getCompass/userbot/README.md

 ### `POST /webhook/getVersion`

 The method for getting the level of the bot webhook version.<br>
-URL for the request: `https://userbot.getcompass.com/api/v3/webhook/getVersion`
+URL for Cloud version of the product: `https://userbot.getcompass.com/api/v3/webhook/getVersion` <br>
+URL for On-premise version of the product: `https://<yourdomain>/userbot/api/v3/webhook/getVersion`

 Parameters are **not required** to be sent in the request body.